 - The company is tax exempted for a period of 10 years ending 31 December 2007 in accordance with Law No. 230 of 1989 and Law No. 59 of 1979 related to New Urban Communities.
 The exemption period was determined to start from the fiscal year beginning on 1 January 1998.
-The company submits its tax returns on its legal period. - The tax inspection was performed for the period from the company's inception till 31 December 2016 and all due tax amounts paid. - For the years 2017 2019 tax inspection is finalized the inspection and the file transferred to the internal committee. - For the years 2020 2022 the Company submitted the tax return according to law No. 91 of 2005 in its legal period and has not been inspected yet.
+The company submits its tax returns on its legal period. - The tax inspection was performed for the period from the company's inception till 31 December 2016 and all due tax amounts paid. - For the years 2017 2019 tax inspection is finalized the inspection and the file transferred to the internal committee and settled. - For the years 2020 2023 the Company submitted the tax return according to law No. 91 of 2005 in its legal period and has not been inspected yet.

-- The payroll tax inspection was performed till 31 December 2019 and company paid tax due. - As for the years 2020 till 2023 the tax inspection has not been performed and the company is submitting the tax forms and annual payroll reconciliations on due time to the Tax Authority.
+- The payroll tax inspection was performed till 31 December 2022 and company paid tax due. - As for the years 2023 till 2024 the tax inspection has not been performed and the company is submitting the tax forms and quarterly payroll reconciliations on due time to the Tax Authority.

-- The company is submitting the monthly forms on time according to law 67 for the year 2016 and its regulations. - The sales tax inspection was performed till 31 December 2019 and tax due was paid. - The year 2020 the tax inspection was finalized and settled. - For the year 2021 2023 the tax inspection has not been performed and the company is submitting monthly tax returns on due time to the Tax Authority.
+- The company is submitting the monthly forms on time according to law 67 for the year 2016 and its regulations. - The sales tax inspection was performed till 31 December 2020 and tax due was paid. - For the year 2021 2024 the tax inspection has not been performed and the company is submitting monthly tax returns on due time to the Tax Authority.